ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 Would attempt to connect to a password-less room at the slot `Ijwu`, and report the game `Risk of Rain 2` with a minimum apworld version of `v2.1.0`.

-Once connected you have access to a suite of helper objects which provide an interface for sending/receiving information with the server.
+Once connected, you have access to a suite of helper objects which provide an interface for sending/receiving information with the server.

 ## Asynchronous Connection and Error Handling

-Note that `TryConnectAndLogin` issues an outgoing websocket connection attempt which can block the curretn thread for up to multiple seconds.
-If the client is implemented via code-injection (e.g. harmony), the best practice is to handle large network operations in a separate thread to avoid game from hitching/freezing.
+Note that `TryConnectAndLogin` issues an outgoing websocket connection attempt which can block the current thread for up to multiple seconds.
+If the client is implemented via code-injection (e.g. harmony), the best practice is to handle large network operations in a separate thread to prevent the game from hitching/freezing.
 For example:

 ```csharp
 public static void ConnectAsync(string server, string user, string pass)